Colville Indian Reservation: 20th century

 Men, women and children watch a stick game, where group of men sit in two lines, separated by 2x4s, some have sticks in hand.
 One man sits between the posts.
 Photo circa 1908.

 The remainder of the communal reservation land was allotted to households, in the same 80-acre amounts, and tribal authority ended, by act of Congress in 1906.
 The government declared the land not allotted to be excess to tribal needs and opened it for settlement in 1916 by Presidential proclamation.
-The allotment act was based on an agreement negotiated between the tribes and Indian agent James McLaughlin, signed by 2/3 of the adult male Indians then living on the reservation (of whom there were approximately 600).
+The allotment act was based on an agreement negotiated between the tribes and Indian agent James McLaughlin, signed by two-thirds of the adult male Indians then living on the reservation (of whom there were approximately 600).
 The Dawes Act enacted a US policy of terminating reservations and tribal government, and did not require any consent by or compensation to Indians.
 Agreements that Indians did sign were not entirely mutual.
 They were concerned more with the details of the allotment than the fact of it.

 In the face of loss of lands and considerable social distress, President Franklin D. Roosevelt changed federal policy toward the tribes.
 The Indian Reorganization Act of 1934 reversed the policy of dissolution of reservations and immediately halted the transfer of reservation land to private ownership.
 Tribes were encouraged to re-establish their tribal governments and establish constitutions based on democratic electoral models.

-In 1956, Congress restored tribal control to the Colville Tribes over all land in the south half that was not yet privately owned.
+In 1956, Congress restored tribal control to the Colville Tribes over all land in the north half that was not yet privately owned.
 In the time since then, the tribe has gradually purchased private land on the reservation and had it placed back into trust status as tribal land.
 Since the late 20th century, they have received some of the funds for this from the federal government, pursuant to lawsuits, as compensation for the government's mismanagement of the trust lands and insufficient compensation to Indians for former reservation land.
 In addition, President Barack Obama established a Buy-Back Program.